-The brighter period of the year lasts for 1.7 months, from January 25 to March 17, with an average daily incident shortwave energy per square meter above 5.0 kWh.
-The brightest day of the year is February 20, with an average of 5.3 kWh.
+The brighter period of the year lasts for 1.8 months, from January 25 to March 18, with an average daily incident shortwave energy per square meter above 5.0 kWh.
+The brightest month of the year in Singapore is February, with an average of 5.3 kWh.

-The darker period of the year lasts for 1.8 months, from October 31 to December 23, with an average daily incident shortwave energy per square meter below 4.0 kWh.
-The darkest day of the year is December 3, with an average of 3.6 kWh.
+The darker period of the year lasts for 1.7 months, from November 1 to December 24, with an average daily incident shortwave energy per square meter below 4.0 kWh.
+The darkest month of the year in Singapore is June, with an average of 3.7 kWh.

 For the purposes of this report, the geographical coordinates of Singapore are 1.290 deg latitude, 103.850 deg longitude, and 75 ft elevation.

 The topography within 2 miles of Singapore contains significant variations in elevation, with a maximum elevation change of 495 feet and an average elevation above sea level of 51 feet.
 Within 10 miles also contains significant variations in elevation (725 feet).
 Within 50 miles contains significant variations in elevation (2,254 feet).

 The area within 2 miles of Singapore is covered by artificial surfaces (85%) and water (12%), within 10 miles by water (60%) and artificial surfaces (29%), and within 50 miles by water (60%) and trees (17%).